orta/danger-plugin-spellcheck/README.md

 }
 ```

-The `"ignores"` section is case in-sensitive for words, if a word has a prefix of `"/"` then it will be treated as a `RegExp`.
+The `"ignore"` section is case in-sensitive for words, if a word has a prefix of `"/"` then it will be treated as a `RegExp`.

 The `"whitelistFiles"` section is an array of files which will **NOT** be spellchecked.